 The BEA Wire | BEA's Official Blog

-Personal income increased 0.1 percent in March after increasing 0.2 percent in February.
-Wages and salaries, the largest component of personal income, increased 0.4 percent in March after increasing 0.3 percent in February.
+Personal income increased 0.5 percent in May, the same increase as in April.
+Wages and salaries, the largest component of personal income, increased 0.2 percent in May after increasing 0.3 percent in April.

-Real gross domestic product increased 3.2 percent in the first quarter of 2019, according to the “advance” estimate released by the Bureau of Economic Analysis.
-In the fourth quarter of 2018, real GDP increased 2.2 percent.
+Real gross domestic product (GDP) increased 3.1 percent in the first quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.
+The growth rate was unrevised from the “second” estimate released in May.

-The U.S. net international investment position decreased to –$9,717.1 billion (preliminary) at the end of the fourth quarter of 2018 from –$9,634.8 billion (revised) at the end of the third quarter.
+The U.S. net international investment position decreased to –$9.93 trillion (preliminary) at the end of the first quarter of 2019 from –$9.55 trillion (revised) at the end of the fourth quarter of 2018.

 State personal income increased 3.4 percent at an annual rate in the first quarter of 2019, a deceleration from the 4.1 percent increase in the fourth quarter of 2018.
 Personal income increased in all states except South Dakota.